yusram99/phase-3-project-CLI/README.md

 # Usage
-- Adding a Recipe
+1. Adding a Recipe
-To add a new recipe, run the following command: python -m lib.cli.cli add-recipe
+- To add a new recipe, run the following command: python -m lib.cli.cli add-recipe

-- Viewing Recipes
+2. Viewing Recipes
-To view all recipes, run the following command: python -m lib.cli.cli view-recipes
+- To view all recipes, run the following command: python -m lib.cli.cli view-recipes

-- To filter recipes by category, use the --category option. python -m lib.cli.cli view-recipes --category <category_name>
+3. To filter recipes by category, use the --category option.
+- python -m lib.cli.cli view-recipes --category <category_name>
+python -m lib.cli.cli add-recipe --category Breakfast python -m lib.cli.cli add-recipe --category Lunch python -m lib.cli.cli add-recipe --category Dinner

--Updating a Recipe
+4. Updating a Recipe
-To update an existing recipe, run the following command: python -m lib.cli.cli update-recipe
+- To update an existing recipe, run the following command: python -m lib.cli.cli update-recipe

-- Deleting a Recipe
+5. Deleting a Recipe
 To delete a recipe, run the following command: python -m lib.cli.cli delete-recipe
 Follow the prompts to specify the recipe title and your username.

-- Sorting Recipes
+6. Sorting Recipes
 To sort recipes by title in ascending order, run the following command: python -m lib.cli.cli sort-recipes

+7.  view all the commands availabe python -m lib.cli.cli --help

 # Configuration
 The project uses an SQLite database for data storage.
 You can configure the database connection in the lib.cli.cli script by modifying the create_engine line.